Substra/substra-documentation/docs/source/how-to/developing-substra/index.rst

-How-to guides for Substra developers
+How-to guides for developing Substra
 ====================================

 The following guides might be of interest if you are interested in contributing to Substra.